 Property, plant and equipment is initially recognized at acquisition cost and includes costs directly attributable to the acquisition, dismantling and removal costs, restoration costs, and borrowing costs directly attributable to the acquisition and construction of assets which require a significant period of time to complete.
-After initial recognition, property, plant and equipment is measured at costs less any accumulated depreciation and any accumulated impairment loss based on a cost model.
+After initial recognition, property, plant and equipment is measured at acquisition cost less any accumulated depreciation and any accumulated impairment loss based on a cost model.

-Depreciation on property, plant and equipment, other than land and construction in progress, is calculated on a straight line basis over the following estimated useful lives.
+Depreciation on property, plant and equipment, other than land and construction in progress, is calculated on a straight-line basis over the following estimated useful lives:

-Buildings and structures 2 to 60 years
+Buildings and structures: 2 to 60 years

-Machinery and vehicles 2 to 40 years
+Machinery and vehicles: 2 to 40 years

-Depreciation method, estimated useful lives and residual

-values are reviewed at the fiscal year-end and amended as necessary.
+Depreciation method, estimated useful lives and residual values are reviewed at the fiscal year-end and amended as necessary.

-8) Intangible assets
+- 8) Intangible assets - i) Goodwill

-(i) Goodwill

-After initial recognition, goodwill is not amortized but measured at cost less accumulated impairment losses.
+After initial recognition, goodwill is not amortized but measured at acquisition cost less accumulated impairment losses.

-(ii) Intangible assets other than goodwill
+ii) Intangible assets other than goodwill

 Intangible assets other than goodwill are initially recognized at acquisition cost if acquired individually or at fair value at the acquisition date if acquired through a business combination.

-After initial recognition, the assets are measured at acquisition costs less any accumulated amortization and applicable accumulated impairment loss based on a cost model.
+After initial recognition, the assets are measured at acquisition cost less any accumulated amortization and applicable accumulated impairment loss based on a cost model.

-Mining rights are generally amortized utilizing a unit-of production method based on the estimated volume of reserves.
-Except for mining rights, intangible assets other than goodwill are amortized on a straight-line basis over the estimated useful life as follows:
+Intangible assets other than goodwill are generally amortized on a straight-line basis over the following estimated useful lives:

-Marketing rights, customer-related, etc. 10 to 15 years
+Marketing rights, customer-related, etc.: 10 to 15 years